 1. Butterfleye ships with a magnetic base.

-2. The app is user-friendly and it supports Android and iOS.
+2. The app is user-friendly and it supports Android (coming soon) and iOS.

 3. The video quality is FHD, but will quickly dumb down based on your Wi-Fi connection.
 In fact, from what I saw, it can be downright crappy.